Concur Urgent Care

 Physical Exam Checklist

-Regular physical examination is the foremost to lead a proactive healthy lifestyle.
-They help detect any serious disease early and craft a best-suited treatment plan.
+Regular physical examination is the foremost step to lead a proactive healthy lifestyle.
+They help detect any serious disease early and craft the best-suited treatment plan.
 However, preparing for a physical exam is as necessary as the exam itself.

 Walking into the clinic with a clear physical exam checklist of what to expect during the exam will help you ensure nothing gets overlooked.
-Below we are sharing a checklist to help you ensure your eczema is thorough and focused on your long-term health.
+Below, we are sharing a checklist to help you ensure your eczema is thoroughly addressed and focused on your long-term health.
 Here’s what is typically included:

 1. Medical History